Why Do Estate Planning?

 Death automatically cancels powers of attorney, so this device is no substitute for a Will.

 A property power allows a principal to appoint an agent who can act for him or her in whatever matters are delegated.
 It can be as broad or narrow as the principal requires.
 Also matters such as successor agents, guardianship, and compensation can be specified.

 A health care power allows the appointment of an agent to make health care decisions on your behalf.
 Illinois law allows adults the right to accept or refuse medical treatment as they see fit.
 A health care power allows the delegation of this right to an agent.
 The health care power allows specification of medical treatment desired, appointment of successor agents, and nomination of a guardian of your person.
 Your health care power of attorney should be consistent with any preferences you may express in a living will (see below).

-Many people also execute a Living Will Declaration.
+Many people also execute a living will declaration.
 This is a statement given directly to your doctor that makes clear one's wishes as to how he or she would want to be treated when death is imminent.
-Unlike the health care power of attorney that also may discuss end of life decisions, the Living Will Declaration does not involve a third party decision maker.
+Unlike the health care power of attorney that also may discuss end of life decisions, the living will declaration does not involve a third-party decision maker.
 The statement is given directly to the doctor, as if the patient were able to communicate his or her wishes.
-The Living Will Declaration is not followed unless agents named in the health care power of attorney are not available.
+The living will declaration is not followed unless agents named in the healthcare power of attorney are not available.
 Because the language of these two documents may not be identical, it is important that care be taken to make sure that one's wishes are accurately described in both documents.

 For additional information, please see Your Guide to Living Trusts.